-I am interested in starting a support and discussion group for teen girls in our community.
-Could you please tell me how to get this started?
+Are you interested in starting a support and discussion group for teen girls in your community?
+Learn more how to get this started. – Sandra

 INFORMATION ON HOW TO START A TEEN GIRL SUPPORT GROUP: